 TTY for people who are hearing and/or speech impaired (800) 698-4TDD

-In instances where additional information is needed for assessment or investigation of the complaint, a SCRRA Customer Service Representative will contact the complainant in writing within 15 working days.
+In instances where additional information is needed for assessment or investigation of the complaint, a SCRRA Customer Service Representative will contact the complainant in writing within at least 15 working days.
 Failure to provide the requested information by a certain date may result in the administrative closure of the complaint.

-Passenger Services Department staff will investigate the complaint and prepare a draft written response subject to review by the Customer Service Department management, subject to review by the SCRRA CEO and SCRRA General Counsel.
+Customer Service Department staff will investigate the complaint and prepare a draft written response subject to review by the Customer Service Department management, subject to review by the SCRRA CEO and SCRRA General Counsel.

-Metrolink will send a final written response to the complainant and advise the complainant of his or her right to file a complaint externally.
 Metrolink will use its best efforts to respond to Title VI complaints within 60 working days of its receipt of such complaints.

 In addition to the complaint process at Metrolink, individuals and organizations may also file a complaint by completing a Federal Transit Administration Office of Civil Rights Title VI complaint form.
 Complaints should be signed and include contact information and should be sent to: